Danfeng-Danny-Wang/readme-generator/outputs/README.md

 ## Description

-This app can generate a README file for its user
+This app can generate a README file for its user.

 ## Table of Contents